ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## OAuth Parameters CBOR Mappings {#iana-kinfo-map}

-IANA is asked to register the following entries in the "OAuth Parameters CBOR Mappings" registry, following the procedure specified in {{Section 8.10 of RFC9200}}.
+IANA is asked to register the following entries in the "OAuth Parameters CBOR Mappings" registry {{OAuth.CBOR.Mappings}} within the "Authentication and Authorization for Constrained Environments (ACE)" registry group, following the procedure specified in {{Section 8.10 of RFC9200}}.

 * Entry \#1
   * Name: ecdh_info